thaotruong98/myCoinCap/README.md

 Use gradle to run application.
 (Port 8080)

-I've provided a POSTMAN collection to view available endpoints: https://www.getpostman.com/collections/3cc970fc58aaa9c88ed9
+I've provided a POSTMAN collection to view available endpoints above: Please see 'MyWallet.postman_collection.json'

 # Documentation